dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

 - get all product brands created by user API
 - We have added the get all product brands created by user API to get all brands of products which is created by logged in user in the react-myntra-dummy web and app.
 - delete product brands created by loggedin user API
 - We have added the delete product brands created by logged in user API to delete a particular brand of product which is created by loggedin user in the react-myntra-dummy web and app.
+- get product brand by id API
+- We have added the get product brand by if API to get a specific brand of product in the react-myntra-dummy web and app.

 # Tech components